Project Name: Blueberries for Blue Lakes Pilot Project

 What We Did:

-B. Finding Information and local resources: We identified local resources for purchase of blueberry bushes, searched for planting and care information on the web, found volunteer planters, and contacted local gardening experts.
+- Finding Information and local resources: We identified local resources for the purchase of blueberry bushes, searched for planting and care information on the web, found volunteer planters, and contacted local gardening experts.

-D. Scheduling: Two volunteers coordinated with homeowners and plantings were scheduled during one day in August.
+- Scheduling: Two volunteers coordinated with homeowners and plantings were scheduled for one day in August.

-A. Before Planting Day, volunteers visited each home and discussed bush placement location.
+- Before Planting Day, volunteers visited each home and discussed bush placement locations.

-C. Information was provided about how to build a buffer and why it benefits lake health, conditions blueberry bushes require, benefits of using blueberries in a buffer and how to care for the bushes.
+- Information was provided about how to build a buffer and why it benefits lake health, conditions blueberry bushes require, benefits of using blueberries in a buffer, and how to care for the bushes.
 We emphasized the use of natural or organic compost and mulch, and highlighted the potentially negative impact on the lake of fertilizers, herbicides, and pesticides.

 3. Follow Up: